 And finally, and most excitingly, I think, if you subscribe to ancestry.ca, you now have online access to the complete petition.
 It is not listed as a separate source at ancestry.ca, however, but is contained within a larger, and largely unindexed, collection.

-Here is how to find it:
+Here is a direct link.
+And here is how to find it:

 - Go to Canada, Immigration and Settlement Correspondence and Lists, 1817-1896 (this collection is currently listed under Ancestry.ca’s “Recently added and updated collections;” you can also find it under “Immigration and Travel”).